-The existing habitat conditions at the proposed greenhouse location consist of maintained mowed lawn.
-There are no wetlands located within the vicinity of the project area (Appendix A, Figure 3).
+The existing habitat conditions at the proposed warehouse location consist of a mix of cleared and agricultural areas and areas associated structures.
+Forested areas lie adjacent to the south and southwest of the property.
+There is no stream or wetlands located within or adjacent to the warehouse location (Appendix A, Figure 3).
+Construction of the warehouse would not require removal of the vegetation within the proposed project area.
 Representative photographs of the proposed locations are provided in Appendix B.